Eldiyar0220/Simpler-flutter-tasks/README.md

 ![simpler-flutter-tasks-commands](images/custom_commands_v1.gif)

 `Create your Custom Commands`
-`copy this json and add to your settings.json`
+`copy this json and add to your VsCode settings.json`

 ```json
 "SimplerFlutterTasks.customCommandsList": [